morris/samd/README.md

 terser scripts/dist/bundle.js -o scripts.dist.bundle.js
 ```

-Note that his only has to be done in bundling scenarios.
+Note that this only has to be done in bundling scenarios.

 ### Libraries